jzuern/jzuern.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-My name is Jannik Zürn and I am a Ph.D. student in robotics and AI at the [Autonomous Intelligent Systems Lab](https://ais.informatik.uni-freiburg.de) under the supervision of Prof. Wolfram Burgard at the University of Freiburg, Germany.
+My name is Jannik Zürn.
+I am a Ph.D. student in robotics and AI at the [Autonomous Intelligent Systems Lab](https://ais.informatik.uni-freiburg.de) under the supervision of Prof. Wolfram Burgard at the University of Freiburg, Germany.

 ## 👨‍🎓 Short Bio